 The term "marital property" refers to assets acquired during the course of the marriage that are shared, excluding items acquired before the marriage and a few other types of property.
-Ironically, marital property only becomes an issue when a couple gets divorced and the court must split their belongings.
+Ironically, the marital property only becomes an issue when a couple gets divorced and the court must split their belongings.

 State marital property laws are typically defined by whether they adhere to community property or equitable division rules.
 States that recognize community property usually split belongings right down the middle (absent an agreement by the two parties), while equitable division is more nuanced and seeks to provide each party with what they need based on their earning potential and other factors.

-Alaska Marital Property Laws at a Glance
+Alaska Marital Property Laws: At a Glance

 Alaska is unusual in that it recognizes both equitable property and community property, depending on what the parties agree to.
-Specifically, courts use an equitable property approach to property division unless the parties have chosen to file a community property agreement (which must be executed before or during the marriage, but not after a divorce filing).
+Specifically, courts use an equitable property approach to property division unless the parties have chosen to file a community property agreement (which must be executed before or during the marriage but not after a divorce filing).
 For the dissolution (divorce) of community property marriages, courts split nearly all possessions acquired during the course of the marriage 50/50.